Mrs McElwee and Miss Brown

 Reading and Book Bags

 Children need to bring their book bags to school every day.
 They will read regularly as part of a group or individually when possible, but reading at home is just as important.

 Now they are in Year 2, children are encouraged to change their own book bags.
-There will not be a change over day - children will change their books when they have read them.
-Our new Reading Record chart will help children keep track of how many books they have read and earn certifictes when they reach a certain number.
+There will not be a change over day - children will change their books when they have read them, but it is expected that this will be at least twice a week.
+They can change their book every day if they wish!

 Please continue to read with your child at home and sign their reading record when they have read their book.
-Many thanks.
+Many thanks for your support.